How to De-Clutter Your Home for the New Year or Anytime

 - Index cards

-On two cards write the words “KEEP” and tape each card to two bins and put bins in one area.
+- On two cards write the words “KEEP” and tape each card on the outside of two bins and put the bins in one area.

-On the last two cards, write the words “DONATE” and tape them on the last two bins and place those bins in a different area.
+- On the last two cards, write the words “DONATE” and tape them on the last two bins and place those bins in a separate area as well.

-The whole idea is to be completely open-minded and honest with you and ask yourself 2 questions:
+The whole idea is to be completely open-minded and honest with yourself and ask yourself 2 questions:

 When you ask yourself “If you really need it”, be honest and realistic.
 Think about this: